-BDP Policy - PG3 DM DPD Policy - DM16
+BDP Policies: PG3.
+DM DPD Policies: DM16.

 In the siting and design of telecommunications infrastructure, proposals must undertake a detailed assessment of all sites within the desired location area, ensuring the least sensitive site is selected.
-If the selected location is a 'Most sensitive or More sensitive location' (as detailed in City Note LW-61 of the Living & Working Manual), the assessment must clearly demonstrate and justify why a 'less sensitive' location cannot be utilised.
+If the selected location is a 'Most sensitive' or 'More sensitive' location (as detailed in City Note LW-61 of the Living and Working Manual), the assessment must clearly demonstrate and justify why a 'less sensitive' cannot be utilised.

 The design, location and size of the infrastructure must be a key consideration for all telecommunications infrastructure.
 The infrastructure proposed must be of a size appropriate to its surroundings; and be sited to minimise the visual and physical impact on the host building, character of the surrounding area and/or amenity of adjacent uses.
-This must be considered singularly and cumulatively, where existing infrastructure is present.
+This must be considered singularly and cumulatively, where existing infrastructure is present